 I am a Master’s level counselor supervisor.
 I graduated from Texas Tech University with a Master of Education in Community Counseling.
 I am a Licensed Professional Counselor (LPC) and am a Licensed Professional Counselor – Supervisor in the state of Texas.
 I am also a Registered Play Therapist Supervisor.
 I have worked for the local mental health authority StarCare and Central Plains Center.
 I have 24 years of experience in working with children, adolescents and adults that experience difficulties with serious mental illness, being incarcerated, having suicidal/homicidal thoughts, self-injurious behavior, adjustment disorders and anxiety.
-I own my own private practice where I see children, adolescents and adults who have depression, anxiety, trauma, ADHD, self-injurious behavior and adjustment disorders.
+I am Co-owner of this private practice where I see children, adolescents and adults who have depression, anxiety, trauma, ADHD, self-injurious behavior and adjustment disorders.
 I utilize Cognitive Behavioral Therapy, Trauma-Focused Therapy, EMDR, Sandtray, relaxation techniques, child centered play therapy, creative arts techniques throughout my sessions.
 I have been an LPC since 2010 and an LPC-Supervisor since 2014.

 Supervision is a process whereby one person is designated to facilitate the professional development and therapeutic competence of another person or persons while safeguarding the clients of the supervisee.
 I have chosen to conduct my supervision using a model that employs the roles of teacher, counselor, and consultant within a developmental framework.
 I will utilize the teaching role to assist you in learning a technique or a skill.
 The counselor role refers to the common therapeutic factors that are used to facilitate your personal growth in treatment-related issues where your specific thoughts or feeling are stimulated by the client and interfere with efficacious treatment.
 Ethically, I cannot provide therapy for you as part of my supervision.
 The consultant role is useful for case review and for discussion of areas of uncertainty.